Assistant Manager Finance

 Without this provision, the accounts receivable balance would be overstated and...read more

-Q2.
-How we make cash flow of a company having continued and discontinued operations
+Q. How do we create a cash flow statement for a company with both continued and discontinued operations?

 Cash flow of a company with continued and discontinued operations is calculated by combining cash flows from both segments.